osamsam321/sbot/README.md

 ```
 ### Additionals settings such shell type, a list of commands to block, or default chat templates can be specified in the settings.json file

-Enable debug mode to get more detailed output for troubleshooting.

 **Usage**:
 ```sh
 vi ~/.sbot/settings.json